Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Why do parties engage in negative campaigning?

+When populism is entered alongside the left--right scale (Validated 1), populist parties exhibit higher levels of negative campaigning---approximately 2 percentage points more than non-populist parties---consistent with hypothesis H3.
+This aligns with expectations that populist actors employ more confrontational and anti-elite rhetoric.
+However, this effect is no longer statistically significant once ideological extremism is substituted into the model (Validated 2), suggesting that the higher levels of negativity among populist parties are largely accounted for by their non-centrist ideological positioning rather than populism per se.
+This pattern indicates that populism and ideological extremity capture overlapping dimensions of party positioning, with much of the association between populism and negativity operating through parties' distance from the ideological center.

 To further explore the role of ideology, we examine the effect of party family while controlling for government participation and populist orientation.
 The continuous ideology variables are excluded from this model to avoid multicollinearity.
-Figure \ref{fig:margmeans} presents the average predicted levels of negative campaigning across party families, holding government status and populism constant.
+Figure \ref{fig:margmeans} presents the average predicted levels of negative campaigning across party families, holding cabinet status, election proximity, and populism constant.

-The results underscore the distinct position of radical right parties, which display the highest level of negative campaigning (35.7\%).
-They are followed by radical left parties (28.8\%), with conservative (20.6\%) and regional parties (20.5\%) also showing somewhat elevated levels.
-These findings support the expectation that ideologically extreme parties---whether on the left or right---engage more frequently in negative campaigning, likely due to their limited coalition potential.
-At the same time, the radical right stands out for its particularly pronounced use of negative rhetoric, suggesting a uniquely adversarial communication strategy within this family.
-This confirms hypothesis H4.
+The results highlight the distinct position of radical right parties, which display the highest predicted levels of negative campaigning in both samples (36.9\% in the validated-language sample and 35.7\% in the full sample).
+Radical left parties rank second (27.5\% and 28.1\%, respectively), while Agrarian/Centre (24.9\% and 21.9\%), regional (22.8\% and 21.8\%), and conservative parties (22.2\% and 22.6\%) also exhibit somewhat elevated levels.
+This pattern is consistent with the expectation that parties farther from the ideological center engage more frequently in negative campaigning, likely because they face weaker coalition incentives and greater strategic benefits from adversarial rhetoric.
+The radical right, however, is clearly more negative than any other party family, indicating that its communication style is especially confrontational.
+This supports H4.